 As a final note, you might want to attach some handles for stability.
 This will also help you move the offset smoker should you ever need to.
 It helps you keep your hands away from the chamber steel, reducing the risk of burning or scorching yourself.

-You can also get casters to help make your smoker portable.
+You can also get casters to help make your smoker portable, and a welding blanket to help insulate your smoker against cold weather in the winter.

 You may also want to give your smoker a lick of paint.
 You can do this with high heat paint.
 I find dark paint is looks the baddest (bad as in good… I’m cool).